5 Phases of a Project Life Cycle

 - risk evaluation and forecasting

-By breaking the project workflow into smaller pieces you make it more manageable and easier to take account of all the details.
+By breaking the project workflow into smaller pieces you make it more manageable and easier to take into account all the details.
 Each stakeholder knows their role and is able to follow when and how they should complete their tasks.

 Project execution phase